-This Woman Spent 14 Years Photographing The Earth's Oldest Trees
+This Photographer Has Spent 14 Years Photographing The Earth's Oldest Trees

 “Many of the trees I have photographed have survived because they are out of reach of civilization; on mountainsides, private estates, or on protected land," writes photographer Beth Moon on her website.